lior-abadi/ethernaut-solutions/Level 15: Naught Coin/readme.md

     }

-You can first create a level instance from the Ethernaut site and then use the instance address while deploying this on Remix.
+Also you can create a level instance from the Ethernaut site and then use the instance address while deploying this on Remix.

     // SPDX-License-Identifier: MIT